gvwilson/sensibleadventures/cloudherd-tigers-boy/cloudherd-tigers-boy.md

 stick by the current.*

 Indy took one look at the bedraggled foursome and ordered them to go straight to the bath house.
-"Except you, honored," she said told the *tralpa*.
+"Except you, learned," she said told the *tralpa*.
 "It would probably be best if you stayed at home for now.
 I'll have someone bring you a couple of buckets of hot water."